 Plants of the Pines

-The ground that makes up the pinelands and the whole pine barrens is a sand-based soil that is very acidic, having a low pH and minimal nutrient content.
-Although many other species would never thrive in this soil, hundreds of unique plant species have made the pinelands its native home.
+The ground that makes up the pinelands and the entire pine barrens is a sand-based soil that is highly acidic, with a low pH and minimal nutrient content.
+Although many other species would never thrive in this soil, hundreds of unique plant species have made the pinelands their native home.
 These hardy plants adapted to live in the pine barrens' poor soil, and can even protect themselves from predators.

 Berries and Shrubs

 Many berry bushes in the pine barrens grow thorns to repel predators.
 In the pines, you may also notice that a lot of berry bushes grow without thorns.
-These thornless berry bushes are a source of nutrition for wildlife.
-You'll also find shrubs including sheep laurels and mountain laurels.
+These thornless berry bushes serve as a valuable source of nutrition for wildlife.
+You'll also find shrubs, including sheep laurels and mountain laurels.

 Fully bloomed huckleberry